 A new diagnosis of celiac disease is life-changing.
-It is important to remember these changes can be positive.
-What is the upside of celiac disease?
-The positive aspects may far outweigh the negative.
+But, it is important to remember these changes can be positive.
+The positive aspects of a celiac disease diagnosis may be more than you realize.
 Let’s highlight 10 reasons why a diagnosis of celiac disease can change your life for the better!

-The last time I rode a snowboard was more than ten years ago – prior to my celiac disease diagnosis.
-After my diagnosis, life got busy and snowboarding was put on the back burner.
-I was fortunate enough to be back in the mountains recently and back on a board.
-As I was leaving the mountain for the day, what suddenly struck me was how good I felt.
-And how much easier it was to ride for an entire day – even though it was ten years and three children later.
+The last time I went backpacking was before my celiac disease diagnosis.
+After my diagnosis, life got busy; I started a family and put backpacking trips on hold.
+When I returned to it, what suddenly struck me was how good I felt.
+And how much easier it was to hike for an entire day – even though it was ten years and three children later.

 It is estimated that 2.5 million people in the USA have celiac disease and are undiagnosed.
 Diagnosis is the first step to wellness.
 Be grateful for your path to diagnosis, whether you requested testing or someone else thought to test you.